Turkey Soup Guide + Recipe

 How to Make Turkey Stock

-Turkey stock made with a cooked turkey carcass will have a more subtle flavor than one made with raw bones and meat but is still a great base for a tasty soup.
+Turkey stock made with a smoked turkey carcass will have a more subtle flavor than one made with raw bones and meat but is still a great base for a tasty soup.

 For the simplest preparation, follow these steps:

-1. Put the turkey carcass in a large pot.
+- Put the carcass from your smoked turkey recipe in a large pot.

 To boost flavor, consider one or more of the following: